act3-ai/hops/CONTRIBUTING.md

-# hops Developer Guide
+# Hops Contributing Guide

 ## Design Patterns

-The CLI's implementation is organized as the following layers:
+The implementation is organized in the following layers:

 - [`main` Package](./cmd/hops): Entrypoint of the program
 - [`cli` Package](./internal/cli): CLI commands defined using the [`cobra`](https://pkg.go.dev/github.com/spf13/cobra) framework